 Voter assist terminals allow voters to review and mark their ballot electronically.
+South Dakota utilizes the ExpressVote.

-The ballot is displayed on a touch-screen that allows the contents to be altered many different ways.
-The ballot contents may be enlarged for easier reading, shown in reverse contrast, or turned off for privacy if a voter chooses to listen to the ballot with the attached headphones.
-A keypad, A/B switch, or sip and puff devices may be used as well.
-This technology warns the voter of undervotes and will not allow overvotes and shows a summary screen that will allow the voter to make changes if necessary.
-Once the ballot is finalized, a paper ballot will then be marked and printed and can be placed in the ballot box.
+- The ballot is displayed on a touch-screen that allows the contents to be altered many different ways.
+The ballot contents may be enlarged for easier reading, shown in reverse contrast, or turned off for privacy if a voter chooses to listen to the ballot with the attached headphones. - A keypad, A/B switch, or sip and puff devices may be used as well.
+This technology warns the voter of undervotes and will not allow overvotes and shows a summary screen that will allow the voter to make changes if necessary. - Once the ballot is finalized, a paper ballot will then be marked and printed and can be placed in the ballot box.
 These devices DO NOT track or tabulate any votes.

-Offices to be filled in the 2018 Elections
+Offices to be filled in the 2022 Elections

-The following nominations are made in the party primary elections held on June 5, 2018:
+The following nominations are made in the party primary elections held on June 7, 2022:

+- U.S. Senator 6 year term

 - U.S. Representative 2 year term

-- Governor 4 year term
+- Governor 4-year term

 - 105 Legislators (35 Senate, 70 House) -2 year term

 - County Commissioners 4 year term

 - County Auditor 4 year term

 - County Sheriff 4 year term

 - Register of Deeds 4 year term

+- Delegates to State Party Conventions (only if designated to be elected at a Primary Election in the party's bylaws) - 2 year term

+- Precinct Committeeman/women (only if designated to be elected at a Primary Election in the party's bylaws) 2 year term